cirocosta/http-ctx-cancellation/README.txt

-demonstration of http context cancellation in go.
+demonstration of http context cancellation in go (and how it could be done in C).